haugstrup/TournamentUtils/README.md

 Input an array of seeded players and it'll pair the strongest player with the weakest player.
 With 14 players Seed #1 will player Seed #14, Seed #2 will play Seed #13 and so on.
 Returns an associative array with `groups` and `byes`.
 The bye will always go to the last seed.
 Example in `example/SlaughterPairing`.

 ## More complex pairing classes

+#### SingleEliminationPairing
+Will provide pairing for a single elimination bracket between 2 and 32 players.
+Must provide an even amount of players.
+Example in `example/SingleEliminationPairing`.

 #### HeadToHeadPairing
 A somewhat balanced head to head pairing.
 Takes an array of sub-groups with players and will match up players within in sub-group.
 Will make a naive attempt at matching players that have played each other the least.
 Example in `example/HeadToHeadPairing`.